ct627/Kaggle_BikeShare/README.md

 ## Overview.

-Forecast use of a city bikeshare syste.
+Forecast use of a city bikeshare system.

 The data has been split into two groups:
 - training set (train.csv)